jeffboody/libsqlite3/readme.md

 Indexes are used by SQLite to optimize database performance by indexing one or more columns of a table.
 Some indexes are created automatically by SQLite for PRIMARY KEY and UNIQUE columns.

-The user may also optionally define indexes to optimize performance for commands that it expects to issue.
+The user may also optionally define indexes for commands that it expects to issue.
 The following factors should be considered before creating multicolumn indexes.
 The column order is very important because the data is sorted by column in the order specified by the index.
 In order to utilize a multicolumn index, a query must contain conditions that are able to utilize the sort keys in the same order defined by the index.
 A query may use a subset of the available index columns.
 A single multicolumn index is different than multiple single-column indexes.
 A query optimizer may only utilize a single index to compute the result (with the exception of a series of OR conditions).
 The query optimizer automatically chooses which indexes it will use but these choices are opaque to the user and may not be what was expected.
 The ANALYZE command can be used to provide statistical imformation on the query optimizer.

+To create/drop an index.

+	CREATE [UNIQUE] INDEX index_name ON table_name (column_name [, ...] );

+	DROP INDEX index_name;

 The UNIQUE flag indicates that the index will prevent duplicate values from being inserted into the table.
 The